-Rule 3: Sibling

-Children who have a sibling on the roll of the school or linked school Fair Field Junior School at the time of application.
-This applies to Reception through to Year 5.
-For an 'In-Year application' the sibling can also be in Year 6.
+Rule 4: Sibling Children who have a sibling on the roll of the school or linked school at the time of application\.
+This applies to reception through to Year 5.

-Rule 4: Nearest School

-Children for whom it is their nearest school or academy.
+Rule 5: Nearest School Children for whom it is their nearest school or academy.
 This includes all schools except those which allocate places on the basis of faith (membership or practice) before allocating on the basis of distance/location.

-Rule 5: Distance

-Children who live nearest to the school.
+Rule 6: Distance Children who live nearest to the school.
 Children not considered under rule 5 will be considered under rule 6.